An invention with a Social Purpose

-The Cycle Squad is an easy access, easy adjustable machine for multi-user environments, such as schools and cycle hire facilities whilst the Flash is an out and out high-performance sports machine.
-Finally, the Rotor is a finely balanced, hand propelled machine for riders unable to use their legs.
+The Cycle Squad is an easy access, easily adjustable machine for multi-user environments, such as schools and cycle hire facilities whilst the Flash is an out and out high-performance sports machine.
+Finally, the Rotor is a finely balanced, hand-propelled machine for riders unable to use their legs.

 Change is a natural part of life.

 Because it is the nature of peoples lifestyle or disability to be constantly changing, the entire range is modularly designed to change with their needs or abilities; for example, single speeds can become multi-speeds, or manual drives can become e-trikes ranging from slow speed drives for supervised trikes through to high-performance pedal assistance for independent models.

 My team are very proud to have won this new Queen’s Award for innovation, because not only will it encourage the non-disabled community to adopt a healthier, greener form of transport, it will also help bring an understanding of what is personally achievable to the disabled adult community – an ever-growing section of society that is so often ignored.

 The Bullet has created a new technology for those who may have thought their cycling days were over, but for many, it may be just beginning.
 An essential part of everything we design is about style because feeling good about yourself and what you are doing is important to us all.
 What could lift your spirits or make you feel prouder to be cycling than to ride the UK’s highways and byways on a Queen’s Award-winning tricycle.